Prerequisites:

 Step 9: FileZilla FTP Client Optional

 If for some reason you might have issues dumping your Home data and it errors out in multiMan.
 You can use an ethernet cable to transfer your data AS A LAST RESORT with the use of FileZilla FTP Client.
 We prefer to have data dumped on a USB drive since FileZilla tends to sometimes not transfer all files over + corrupt files in the process of transferring.
-Here is the official download link to FileZilla FTP Client.
+Here is the official download linkarrow-up-right to FileZilla FTP Client.

 Last updated